exakat/php-dictionary/dictionary.rst

 Resources are only used with their dedicated functions.
 It is not possible to modify them in any other way.

-Resources, in general, are removed from PHP code and more recent version tend to rely less on them.
+Resources, in general, are being removed from PHP code and more recent versions tend to rely less on them and more on objects.

-There is a list of PHP resources : `List of Resource Types <https://www.php.net/manual/en/resource.php>`_.
+There is a list of PHP resources available in the docs.

 .. code-block:: php